 We partnered with Minted to offer insider tips and on-trend suggestions for our couples.
 Some of the links included may be affiliate and if you make a purchase, we may receive revenue; however, everything we feature has been independently selected and reviewed by our editorial team.
 We never include a venue, vendor, or product unless they have a proper place on InsideWeddings.com.
 We thank you for supporting our sponsors!

 Before you send your wedding invitations in the mail, you'll want to send your wedding guests a save the date!
 Though some pairs choose to only send an invite to their guest list, a save the date is extremely helpful if you want to guarantee that the majority of your guest list will be available to attend your ceremony and reception.

 A save the date is one of the first formal wedding announcements you'll make, and it's also often the first correspondence your guests will receive in their mailbox related to your big day.
-Since a save the date isn't typically as formal as wedding invitations, you should have fun with the design!
+Since a save the date isn't typically as formal as wedding invitations (see some of our favorite online wedding invitations here), you should have fun with the design!
 Personalize your save the date with a unique print or customized illustration of your locale, even add your favorite engagement photos if you want, and get ready to have your loved ones mark their calendars for one of the most important events in your life!

 Whether you're having a ceremony and reception that will be classic and formal, bohemian-chic, rustic, modern, or minimalist, create a save the date that reflects the style of your upcoming celebration – and your personalities!
 Discover inspiration for your save the date below, and be sure to shop your favorites!